Praylenol The Miracle Drug

 This reverse-drug-trade resulted in dealers giving away their prescriptions, users going on “missions” to underdeveloped countries to distribute rather than grow these drugs, and parents pushing these pills on their children as if they were ADHD medications.
 Meanwhile, pharmaceutical companies such as Jones, Swallow & Jones-Moore have been lobbying government officials with all the power and ethical standards of drug cartels combined with theocracies.

 Representatives of organized religions have come out in consistent opposition to these medications, arguing that the pills create a sense of devotion and unity without the philosophical underpinnings of religion.
 However, because critics have been saying the same thing of organized religion for centuries, it is likely that these churches just resent the competition.

 Treatment and recovery options for these pills remain under development, with the most promising substitute medication—Agnosticet—producing results that are merely uncertain.
 If only there was a convenient way to feel hopeful in the face of such adversity and uncertainty…

-Nathan Witkin’s fiction has recently appeared, or is forthcoming, in Schlock!, The Horror Zine, Exiles Magazine, Black Petals, 365 Tomorrows, and Another Realm.
+Nathan Witkin’s fiction has recently appeared, or is forthcoming, in the Northern Star Magazine, Schlock!, The Horror Zine, Exiles Magazine, Black Petals, 365 Tomorrows, and Another Realm.
 His non-fiction has been published in the Middle East Journal, Conflict Resolution Quarterly, and Harvard’s Negotiation Journal.
 Nathan’s time that is not spent writing is divided between practicing law in a small Rust Belt town, and MMA cage-fighting.